 Anyone can report a potentially criminal act to the Police, on an urgent (999) or non-urgent (101 and various other routes) basis.
 Therefore, a Police investigation could be triggered by a report from a private individual, or a colleague or other individual health professional or sometimes the management of a clinic or hospital after investigating an incident themselves.

-It is not possible to list out every potential criminal allegation that could be made against a surgeon, arising out of their private and professional lives, especially if you include road traffic offences.
+It is not possible to list out every potential criminal allegation that could be made against a surgeon/doctor, arising out of their private and professional lives, especially if you include road traffic offences.
 But in our experience the types of criminal investigation that a surgeon might be subject to include the following:

 How will you know that an investigation has started?